OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/customizing_driver.md

 }
 ```

-With this change, users can now select the new zone `us-east-1c` from the provided dropdown list when creating the provision.
+With this change, users are able to select the new zone `us-east-1c` from the provided dropdown list when creating the provision.

 ## Adding new Images and OS Versions

-Terraform enables dynamic configuration of machine images (AMIs, etc.) through data sources.
+Terraform enables dynamic configuration of machine images, like AMIs, through data sources.
 These resources can be exposed as user-selectable inputs.

-So for this example, you can define multiple OS images using Terraform data sources:
+For this example, define multiple OS images using Terraform data sources:

 ```hcl
 data "mycloud_image" "ubuntu_2204" {